tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/ScenarioSimulatorConnection/index.md

 3. Fill in `Entities Root` field with `ScenarioSimulatorClient` object itself

 ### 2. Configuration of `Entity Prefabs`
-To be able to use entity in Unity, you can configure `ScenarioSimulatorClient`.
+Configure `ScenarioSimulatorClient` to be able to use entity in Unity.

 ![Entity Prefabs](./entity_prefabs.png)